originalworks/protocol-core/validator_node/README.md

 5. Optional but recommended.
 To run with GPU you need the latest [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 6. If running with NVIDIA GPU you will also need [Risc Zero Local Proving](https://dev.risczero.com/api/generating-proofs/local-proving)
+ - when using rzup rememebr to install version that is same as risc0-zkvm found in Cargo.toml

 7. Clone the repo with its submodules and enter its folder